 How to Track Your Vote-by-Mail Ballot Request and Returned Ballot

-Any voter who has requested a vote-by-mail ballot can track online the status of his or her ballot through a link within the Division of Elections' Voter Information Lookup or through their county Supervisor of Elections' website or access the county-specific link on our webpage Ballot Information and Status Lookup.
+Any voter who has requested a vote-by-mail ballot can track online the status of his or her ballot through the county Supervisor of Elections' website or access the county-specific link on our webpage Ballot Information and Status Lookup.